gereleth/jupyter-bbox-widget/README.md

 ### Displaying special images

 Maybe your images aren't files in a common format or require special handling to load.
 One way to show them is to save the image into an in-memory bytes buffer and feed that to `widget.image_bytes`.
+I'm open to suggestions on how to make this more user-friendly.

 ```python
 from io import BytesIO